Legal obligations of parents and guardians

 - birthday treats.

-If your child is ill you should contact the school as early as you can on the first day of absence.
-You can contact them by phone, send a note or call at the school office.
+If your child is ill and you feel they are unable to attend school, you should contact the school as early as you can.
+Contact on the first day of absence and each day they are absent, to keep the school up to date on the situation.

 The school will give careful consideration to your application, and they may take your child's attendance record into account.
-They may not necessarily agree to your request, and therefore any absence would be unauthorised.
+If they do not agree to your request, any absence would be unauthorised.
+Only the head teacher or principal of a school can authorise school absence.